cul-it/cul-folio-analytics/canned_reports/CR184A/README.md

 Physical Collections Use

-This query is an annual circulation count query by material type and patron group.
+This query counts loans and renewals by date range, owning library, patron group, material type and collection type.

-ILL/BD loans made by CUL to other institutions are represented by material type = ILLBD.
-ILL/BD loans made by other instititions to CUL are represented by patron_group_name = Borrow Direct,  or Interlibrary loan.